Luke McCormick (footballer, born 1983): Swindon Town

 He joined League Two side Swindon Town in July 2018 after a successful trial.
 He signed a one-year contract.
 He made his debut on 7 August 2018 in a 4–0 defeat to Chelsea U23s in the EFL Trophy.
 When first-choice keeper Lawrence Vigouroux received a call-up for the Chile national football team, McCormick deputised, and kept his place when Vigouroux returned from international duty, after only conceding four goals in his first seven starts.
 Vigouroux eventually regained his place from McCormick in October, until 23 March when McCormick started in a 4–0 win against Morecambe, and played every game until the end of the season.
-He finished the 18–19 season playing 21 games, with 17 of those appearances coming in the league.
+He finished the 2018–19 season playing 21 games, with 17 of those appearances coming in the league.

-McCormick started the 19–20 season as first-choice, starting all 14 games in all competitions until a 2–1 defeat to Bradford City on 5 October 2019.
+McCormick started the 2019–20 season as first-choice, starting all 14 games in all competitions until a 2–1 defeat to Bradford City on 5 October 2019.
 Loan keeper Steven Benda then took over goalkeeping duties, leaving McCormick to only play one more game for the rest of the season: a 1–0 EFL Trophy defeat to Bristol Rovers.

-Swindon Town were promoted as Champions of the 2019–20 EFL League Two on PPG, and McCormick was offered a new contract for the 2020–21 season.
+Swindon Town were promoted as Champions of the 2019–20 League Two season on PPG, and McCormick was offered a new contract for the 2020–21 season.

 Third spell with Argyle

 Having rejected the offer of a contract extension at Swindon, on 28 July 2020, McCormick joined Plymouth Argyle for a third time.
 "We feel Luke will provide good competition with Mike Cooper for the first-team position," said manager Ryan Lowe.

-McCormick featured off of the subs bench for Argyle's last two games of the 20–21 season, to make his 349th, and 350th appearances for the club.
+McCormick featured as a substitute for Argyle's last two games of the 2020–21 season, to make his 349th, and 350th appearances for the club.
 On 24 June 2021, it was revealed he had signed a new contract to remain at the club as an emergency 'training goalkeeper', with Mike Cooper and new signing Callum Burton taking the main first-team duties.